-Pope Accepts Resignation Of Cardinal Wuerl, Archbishop Of Washington
+Pope Accepts Resignation Of D.C.
+Archbishop Donald Wuerl Amid Sex Abuse Crisis

 In several other cases in which priests were accused of sex abuse, Wuerl sent them for psychological evaluation but allowed them to remain in the priesthood or approved payments to them for "sustenance" and medical coverage.
 The grand jury did acknowledge that Wuerl on one occasion demanded that an abusive priest be stripped of his status, even after the Vatican ruled otherwise.

-In a statement issued in response to the grand jury report, Wuerl claimed that on balance, it showed that, as Pittsburgh's bishop, he acted "with diligence, with concern for the victims and to prevent future acts of abuse."
+In a statement issued in response to the grand jury report, Wuerl claimed that on balance, it showed that as Pittsburgh's bishop, he acted "with diligence, with concern for the victims and to prevent future acts of abuse."

 Pennsylvania Attorney General Josh Shapiro, who oversaw the grand jury investigation, vigorously disputed Wuerl's claim in an interview with NPR's Audie Cornish.